What is Acupuncture and Traditional Chinese Medicine

 - Eyes - Central retina and conjunctiva inflammation, nearsightedness (in children), and some cataracts

-- Stomach and Intestines - Digestive tract problems, hiccups, inflammation of the stomach, chronic duodenal ulcers, inflammation of the colon, constipation, diarrhea, dysentery caused by certain bacteria, ulcerative colitis, crohn's disease
+- Stomach and Intestines –Irritable bowel syndrome, digestive tract problems, hiccups, inflammation of the stomach, chronic duodenal ulcers, inflammation of the colon, constipation, diarrhea, dysentery caused by certain bacteria, ulcerative colitis, crohn's disease, acid reflux

-- Pain - Tennis elbow, frozen shoulder, lower back pain, osteoarthritis, knee pain, sprains and strains, carpal tunnel syndrome, TMJ, facial pain, headache, sciatica, migraines, rheumatoid arthritis, whiplash, fibromyalgia, cancer pain, nerve pain
+- Pain – All musculoskeletal injury, tennis elbow, frozen shoulder, lower back pain, osteoarthritis, knee pain, sprains and strains, carpal tunnel syndrome, TMJ, facial pain, headache, sciatica, migraines, rheumatoid arthritis, whiplash, fibromyalgia, cancer pain, nerve pain

-- Gynecological & Sexual Problems – Painful periods, PMS, absent or irregular periods, infertility, male sexual dysfunction (non-organic)
+- Gynecological & Sexual Problems – Painful periods, PMS, absent or irregular periods, infertility, menopause, low libido, male sexual dysfunction (non-organic)

-- Pregnancy issues – malposition of fetus, prolonged labour, delayed labour (no contractions), morning sickness, lactation deficiency
+- Pregnancy issues – malposition of fetus, prolonged labour, delayed labour (no contractions), morning sickness, lactation deficiency, edema/swelling

 - Nausea – due to post-operative, chemotherapy or pregnancy